cafjs/caf_imap/README.md

 Instead, a separate service should do most of the work, and use external storage (or DB) to cache the e-mail messages.
 In that case the CA would be just a lightweight coordination entity, checking for new e-mail in the remote imap servers, and interacting with the back-end service and the client app.

-Also, we had to patch the excellent `mailparser` (by Andris Reinman) to avoid native code (in `iconv`), and we checked-in the ugly patch as dependency `mailparser-lite`.
-The latest version of  `mailparser` has already done that, so we will upgrade soon...

 ## API